Evelyn Nicol: Early life and education

 Nicol was born in Little Rock, Kentucky.
 Her parents were Daniel Eugene Carmon, a schoolteacher, and Margarite Wilson Carmon, a homemaker.
 She was 8th of 11 children.
 In an interview for Lifeology, Nicol explained that despite her family having very little: "we used to have a lot of fun.
 You couldn't grow up any better than that."
 As their local school was underfunded, and only went up to the eighth grade, Nicol's father took it upon himself to give the children extra homeschooling.

 During her high school years, Nicol worked as a domestic to earn money.
 When she graduated from high school, Nicol was offered a scholarship at Tuskegee University to study Home Economics.
 She moved to Alabama in 1949 to attend university, but she chose to study Mathematics and Chemistry instead of Home Economics.
 She funded her studies by working two jobs.
 Nicol graduated at the top of her class in 1953 with a degree in Chemistry and Mathematics, and earned the Beta Kappa Chi and Alpha Kappa Mu honors.

 Research and career

 From 1953 to 1955, Nicol worked as a research assistant for the Salk Polio Project of the Carver Research Foundation.
 Under the supervision of Dr. Russel W. Brown, she worked on developing the first polio vaccine using HeLa cell cultures.
 Nicol then joined the Cleveland City Hospital, working with Frederick C. Robbins and John F. Enders.
 There, she was the first person to successfully isolate the herpes zoster virus, which causes shingles, using amniotic cells in tissue culture.
 In an interview for Lifeology, Nicol said: "Things just come to me.
 I don't know why.
 It just seems like common sense."

-Following these her early career successes, Nicol was headhunted by Rand Development Corporation, where she worked on isolating the leukemia agent.
+Following these her early career successes, Nicol was recruited by Rand Development Corporation, where she worked on isolating the leukemia agent.
 During this time, Nicol also worked for the University of Kansas Medical Centre, and the Michael Reese Hospital.